pluv-io/pluv/.changeset/rude-ties-rule.md

 "@pluv/client": patch
 ---

-Fixed `PluvRoom.getDoc` returning the doc instance before storage was initialized.
+Fixed `PluvRoom.getDoc` not returning a stable doc reference for a single connection.